bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 Where could you search for data about your topic?

-For the Sports one I could find a data set of all the nba teams
+For the Sports one I found a data set of all the players in the nba and where they went to college